ejunjsh/nginx_module_ratelimiter/README.md

     ./nginx

-you will see the 403 Forbidden in the browser when you refresh the page many times during 1s
+you will see the 403 Forbidden in the browser when you refresh the same page many times during 1s